r-lib/zeallot/README.md

 ```R
 install.packages('zeallot')
 ```
-Use devtools to install the latest, development version of zeallot.
+Use devtools to install the latest, development version of zeallot from GitHub.

 ```R
 devtools::install_github('nteetor/zeallot')